 Argentina’s north-west is off the radar for many international travelers.
-Santiago’s famous Atacama desert is nearby, to the west, and just north of here is the popular Salar de Uyuni.
+Chile’s famous Atacama desert is nearby, to the west, and just north of here is the popular Salar de Uyuni.
 When people have seen those, most will head north towards Peru, or fly back to home and/or civilization.
 That’s okay, but it’s a good idea to spend a few days exploring in Jujuy, Argentina’s extreme north.
 The big draw here is the amazing coloring of the mountains.
 This destination is commonly known as the Quebrada de Humahuaca.
 When you get here, though, you will find several different “quebradas”, meaning ravines or canyons, all containing some pretty exciting geology.

 We enter Argentina from Bolivia at the Villazon – La Quiaca crossing.
 It’s easy, but we have to walk a fair distance from the bus terminal in Villazon, across the border and into Argentina, and then find our way to another bus terminal to continue our journey.
 It’s not long before we see our first “layered” mountains.
 Even just driving through the area you’ll see a lot, but to really appreciate the phenomenon you have to stop somewhere and do some hiking.